-Moreover, the use of bright, contrasting colours for CTA buttons has been shown to be effective.
+Moreover, the use of bright, contrasting colours for CTA buttons is effective.

 The best thing that business owners can do is to understand their audiences and to test the use of colour psychology to determine which have a better response concerning conversions.

 Colour Psychology and Its Impact on Customer Conversion in Ecommerce

 In the modern age of technology and online marketing, it is an advantage for every business to use tools and tactics that can usher in the best results.